In the summer of 2017 I noticed something about myself. Riding a bicycle made me more cheerful than riding a bus to work.

 So how about some nonsocial transient behavior this morning, sir?

-I bought an electric kick scooter.
-With the plan of letting it pay for itself by not paying for public transport.
-This requires about 12 months of fair weather (accounting inflation).
+I bought a Segway Ninebot ES2 electric kick scooter, with the plan of letting it pay for itself by not paying for public transport.
+In Oslo, this requires about 12 months of fair weather (accounting inflation).

 Riding a LEV somewhat close to the experience of downhill skiing.
 Meaning, you will probably love it.